cpsource/UFT/README.md

 ### 1. **Wave Functions and Inertia**
    - **Hypothesis**: Inertia arises from wave functions emitted by mass, propagating outward at the speed of light (c).
 When a mass accelerates, the new wave emitted interacts with existing waves, causing resistance to motion.
 This hypothesis reframes inertia as a natural consequence of wave interaction, challenging traditional views on mass and motion.
-   - **Application**: This framework could redefine how we understand force, acceleration, and momentum at both macroscopic and quantum scales.
+   - **Application**: This framework could redefine how we understand force, acceleration, and momentum at macroscopic and quantum scales.

 ### 2. **Gravity and Gravitational Waves**
    - **Hypothesis**: Gravity is described as a field emitted by wave functions of mass.
 The interactions of these wave fields create gravitational effects that align with observations of spacetime warping and black hole phenomena.